junit-team/junit5-samples/junit5-gradle-consumer/README.md

 # junit5-gradle-consumer

-The `junit5-gradle-consumer` project demonstrates how to run tests based on the JUnit 5 prototype using Gradle with the help of a very basic `JUnit5Plugin`.
+The `junit5-gradle-consumer` project demonstrates how to run tests based on the current JUnit 5 Alpha using Gradle with the help of a very basic `JUnit5Plugin`.

 ## Enabling the `JUnit5Plugin`